 Why is it important to meet with your hair transplant surgeon before the day of surgery?

 If you are a candidate for surgery both techniques should be discussed as they both have their pros and cons.
-From the consultation with your surgeon and after assessment of your scalp one technique will usually emerge as being more suited for you.
+One technique will usually emerge as being more suited for you.

 A lot of clinics use salespeople to recommend treatment plans.
 If you are serious about treating your hair loss you must meet the surgeon before signing up to treatment.